GorkemKocc/Reporting-App/README.md

 #### **Soft Delete**
 A soft delete operation is applied in the database.
 Deleted data is not physically deleted, but made inactive by changing the value of an "isActive" field.
 This way, deleted data can be restored or made available later.

+#### **Pageable**
+Pageable is used to improve performance for large datasets.
+Pageable is used to manage pagination and sorting in database queries and works more effectively with large datasets.

 ## Maven
 Maven was used to manage dependencies and simplify project configuration.
 Maven simplifies project management by defining project dependencies and configuration in an XML-based file.